-If you are receiving SNAP benefits or food stamps, these budget tips for food stamp recipients will help you to stretch your food budget even farther.
+If you are receiving SNAP benefits or food stamps, these food stamp budgeting recipients program will help you to stretch your food budget even farther.
 While many look at receiving these benefits as a bad thing, the reality is that our economy makes it harder and harder for hard working families to afford to put food on the table.
-While you are receiving assistance, you can use these tips to not only feed your family all month long, but maybe even take advantage of deals to put food back for a rainy day.
+While you are receiving assistance, you can use these budgeting tips to not only feed your family all month long, but maybe even take advantage of deals to put food back for a rainy day.

 Budgeting Tips For Food Stamp Recipients

-These budget tips for food stamp recipients are easy to manage no matter how little or how much SNAP benefits you are receiving.
-Stretch your SNAP benefits much farther just by paying attention to a few simple things as you shop and plan your menu.
+These food stamp budgeting recipientts are easy to manage no matter how little or how much SNAP benefits you are receiving.
+Stretch your SNAP benefits program much farther just by paying attention to a few simple things as you shop and plan your menu.

 Do you have any other tips to share?